Jessicavazm/t1a1-workbook/README.md

 For the next time I will pay more attention and be more careful.

 ## Q8
-### A large part of career growth as an information technology professional happens through networking and workshops, often found at online or in-person events or workshops.

-Create an action plan that identifies several relevant networking opportunities for you to participate in or attend, and add some information about what you expect to gain or grow through each item in the action plan.

 - IT conferences and MeetUps:
 Participate in IT conferences and MeetUps in Melbourne.
 I expect conferences and MeetUps to be a great way to understand and be involved in the IT field, get to know the latest in Tech, connect with IT professionals and potential employers.